 Electric bills can get expensive and make it difficult for you to save money each month.
-To lower your electric bill, try using a programmable thermostat, unplugging electronics, and replacing air filters on a regular basis.
+To lower your electric bill, try using a programmable thermostat, unplugging unused electronics, and replacing air filters on a regular basis.

 Automate your savings

-How to start saving money
+How to start living frugally

 To start saving money, create a budget that allows you to manage your spending each month.
 A few budget methods you may want to consider include:

-- 50/30/20: With the 50/30/20 budget, you dedicate 50% of your after-tax income to your needs, 30% toward your wants, and 20% for your savings.
+- 50/30/20: With the 50/30/20 budget, you dedicate 50% of your after-tax income to your needs, 30% toward your wants, and 20% to your savings.

 - Zero-Sum: The zero-sum budget involves choosing a “job” for every dollar of your monthly after-tax income.